Nina Kaczorowski

-Nina Kaczorowski (born June 6, 1975), a.k.a.
-Nina K, is an American actress, stunt woman, model and dancer.
+Nina Kaczorowski (born June 6, 1975), also known as Nina K, is an American actress, stunt woman, model and dancer.

+Early life

 Nina was born in New Jersey into a large family from Łódź, Poland.
 The family moved to Texas when she was six years old.
 Her upbringing was traditionally Polish.
 As a teenager, Nina started modeling in Houston and Dallas, and by age 19, she began learning to be a stunt artist.

+Career

-Nina achieved early success in modeling and she moved to New York City as one of Wilhelmina's most sought after models.
+Nina achieved early success in modelling and she moved to New York City as one of Wilhelmina's most sought-after models.
 Soon after her success in New York, Nina began booking national television commercials, and her acting coach encouraged her to move to Hollywood.
 She moved out West.

-Soon after he arrival in Hollywood, Nina landed a role in Once Upon a Time in China and America with Jet Li, followed by a part opposite Billy Bob Thornton in Sam Raimi's A Simple Plan.
-She continued to act in films such as Tomcats, Pearl Harbor, Coyote Ugly, A.I., Minority Report (as the virtual reality girl), the SciFi flick, The Island and she also played a role in the television series Las Vegas (Season 3 "Like a Virgin").
+Soon after she arrival in Hollywood, Kaczorowski landed a role in Once Upon a Time in China and America with Jet Li, followed by a part opposite Billy Bob Thornton in Sam Raimi's A Simple Plan.
+She continued to act in films such as Tomcats, Pearl Harbor, Coyote Ugly, A.I.
+Artificial Intelligence, Minority Report (as the virtual reality girl), the SciFi flick, The Island and she also played a role in the television series Las Vegas (Season 3 "Like a Virgin").
 She had minor, but critical, role in Two Tickets to Paradise (2006).
-Nina appeared in Austin Powers in Goldmember, where she played Goldmember's red-headed henchwoman.
+Kaczorowski appeared in Austin Powers in Goldmember, where she played Goldmember's red-headed henchwoman.